uport-project/veramo-website/docs/guides/cli.md

     ├── database.sqlite
 ```

-You can also use per-project configuration, or specify a configuration file with each command.
+You can also use a per-project configuration or specify a configuration file with each command.
 If the current folder contains an `agent.yml` configuration file, it will be used instead of the `.veramo/agent.yml` path.

 Alternatively, you can specify a config file with each command using the `--config /path/to/your/config.yml` option.
 This will be used instead of a per-project or default configuration file.